xwmx/nb/docs/index.markdown

 ## Tests

-With over 1,000 tests spanning more than 30,000 lines, `nb` is really mostly a [test suite](https://github.com/xwmx/nb/tree/master/test).
+With more than 1,000 tests spanning over 30,000 lines, `nb` is really mostly a [test suite](https://github.com/xwmx/nb/tree/master/test).
 [Tests run continuously via GitHub Actions](https://github.com/xwmx/nb/actions) on the two most recent versions of both Ubuntu and macOS to account for differences between BSD and GNU tools and Bash versions.
-To run the tests locally, install [Bats](https://github.com/bats-core/bats-core) and the [recommended dependencies](#optional), then run `bats test` in the project root.
+To run the tests locally, install [Bats](https://github.com/bats-core/bats-core) and the [recommended dependencies](#optional), then run `bats test` within the project root directory.

 ---
 <p align="center">